10 days from £3,450pp

 The search begins

 In the morning we’ll meet a science team specialising in whale shark research at our hotel.
-We’ll discuss our objectives and get on the water to search for marine megafauna including humpback whales, manta rays, dolphins and of course whale sharks.
+We’ll discuss our objectives and get on the water to search for marine megafauna including humpback whales, manta rays, dolphins, and of course whale sharks.

 We’ll target ocean areas infrequently visited by other tourist groups with the aim of having intimate and meaningful encounters with these gentle marine giants.
 When given the opportunity you will be part of the team tagging any newly identified whale sharks, contributing to critical data collection on this declining species.